dt-dtran/learn-go/notes/basic.md

 ## Reference Type

-A reference type will make a copy of the value and reference the underlying memory address.
+A reference type will make a copy of the reference in the underlying memory address.

 The following data types does not need pointers to update value at memory address: